jdingel/econ35101/assignments/assignment2/readme.md

 Submit all your code, the TeX output, and the compiled PDFs in one ZIP file via Canvas before the deadline.\
 You may consult your classmates while working on the assignment, but each individual student must submit their own (distinct) code and output.

-Please allow Jordan and I to run your code on our machines by minimizing your use of machine-specific filepaths.
+Please allow us to run your code on our machines by minimizing your use of machine-specific filepaths.
 Define a global variable for the filepath at the top of your scripts or, preferably, write everything using [relative filepaths](https://help.github.com/articles/about-readmes/#relative-links-and-image-paths-in-readme-files).